waterloop/propulsion-misc/README.md

     - STEMS
         - The individual scripts extracted from Ansys recordings to develop the automated workflow.
 - Encoder Readings - Associated arduino code for reading RPM data off the encoder
+- Thermistor Readings - Associated arduino code for collecting temperature data from the thermistor circuit